Utkarsh1244p/Utkarsh1244p/README.md

 ## Hi there 👋

 I'm Utkarsh Gayguwal, a passionate fresher who just completed my Bachelor of Engineering (BE) in Computer Science and Engineering (CSE).
 I'm eager to start my professional journey and contribute to innovative projects.
+I always learning new skills.

 ### 💼 Current Status
 - **Education**: Bachelor of Engineering (BE) in Computer Science and Engineering (CSE)